-Each operator of a transmission or a gathering pipeline system must submit an Annual Report for that system on DOT Form PHMSA 7100.2-1.
+Each operator of a transmission or Type A, B, and C gathering pipeline system must submit an Annual Report for that system on DOT Form PHMSA 7100.2-1.
+Type R gas gathering is reported on Form PHMSA F 7100.2-3.
 This report must be submitted each year, not later than March 15, and provide information about the pipeline system as-of December 31 of the previous year.
 If an operator discovers an error in a submitted annual report, a supplemental report should be filed.
 Changes made to the pipeline system after the end of the reporting year should not result in a supplemental report.
 However, if an operator finds records related to documenting gas transmission MAOP after the end of the reporting year and these records result in a change in Part Q status from incomplete records to complete records, the operator may choose to file a supplemental report to change Part Q.